dotnet/designs/accepted/2021/statics-in-interfaces/README.md

 Jeff learns that a future version of .NET will offer a new feature called static abstracts in interfaces.
 Such a feature will have the .NET Libraries expose a set of interfaces that allow Jeff to implement the desired method without requiring users types to take a dependency on types they declared.

-The .NET Libraries are exposing interfaces such as:
+The .NET Libraries are exposing interfaces such as (NOTE: simplified names/examples are given below):
 ```csharp
 public interface IAdditionOperators<TSelf>
     where TSelf : IAdditionOperators<TSelf>